akka/akka/docs/src/main/paradox/scala/http/routing-dsl/index.md

 ### Failures and exceptions inside the Routing DSL

-Exception handling within the Routing DSL is done by providing `ExceptionHandler` s which are documented in-depth in the @ref[Exception Handling](exception-handling.md#exception-handling-scala) section of the documtnation.
+Exception handling within the Routing DSL is done by providing `ExceptionHandler` s which are documented in-depth in the @ref[Exception Handling](exception-handling.md#exception-handling-scala) section of the documentation.
 You can use them to transform exceptions into
-`HttpResponse` s with apropriate error codes and human-readable failure descriptions.
+`HttpResponse` s with appropriate error codes and human-readable failure descriptions.

 ### File uploads